-- 1. Capitala Finance also owns 100% of the general partners of each of Florida Sidecar Fund, Fund II and Fund III.
-These general partners do not hold any portfolio investments. - 2.
-Includes the investments acquired from Fund I and Fund III Parent through the Formation Transactions.
+Capitala Finance also owns 100% of the general partners of each of Florida Sidecar Fund, Fund II and Fund III.
+These general partners do not hold any portfolio investments.

 Legacy Portfolio

 As of June 30, 2013, the investments in the Legacy Portfolio were comprised of approximately \$193.6 million in debt and \$122.0 million in equity investments, including warrants across 40 portfolio companies.
 The debt investments included in the Legacy Portfolio had a weighted average annualized yield of approximately 13.8% as of June 30, 2013, which includes a cash component of approximately 12.3% and a PIK interest component of approximately 1.5%.
 PIK interest represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term and recorded as interest income on an accrual basis to the extent such amounts are expected to be collected.
 As of June 30, 2013, the debt investments in the Legacy Portfolio had a weighted average time to maturity of 2.6 years and a yield to maturity of 16.3%.
 The Legacy Portfolio's debt investments also had a weighted average debt to EBITDA multiple of approximately 3.9x and interest coverage ratio of 4.5x.
 In addition, our debt investments have structural protections, including default penalties, information rights, affirmative, negative and financial covenants, such as lien protection and prohibitions against change of control, and, as needed, intercreditor agreements to protect second lien positions.
 Additional information regarding the Legacy Portfolio is set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Portfolio Companies," as well as in the schedules of investments and the related notes thereto included in this prospectus.